Partial Knee Replacement

 As with a total knee replacement, physical therapy is critical to the success of a partial knee replacement.
 You will begin working with a physical therapist soon after surgery to begin moving your knee.
 You may need to use an assistive device like a walker, cane, or crutches to get around for the first few days or weeks, but most patients are able to resume normal activities within 6 weeks of surgery.
 In the right candidates, partial knee replacements can be very successful and perform very well.

-Partial Knee Replacement in Indianapolis, Fishers and Carmel, IN and Surrounding Communities
+Partial Knee Replacement in Terre Haute and Fort Wayne, IN and Surrounding Communities